moby/moby/docs/reference/api/docker_remote_api_v1.22.md

           `json-file` logging driver.
     -   **CgroupParent** - Path to `cgroups` under which the container's `cgroup` is created.
 If the path is not absolute, the path is considered to be relative to the `cgroups` path of the init process.
 Cgroups are created if they do not already exist.
     -   **VolumeDriver** - Driver that this container users to mount volumes.
+    -   **ShmSize** - Size of `/dev/shm` in bytes.
+The size must be greater than 0.
+If omitted the system uses 64MB.

 Query Parameters: